-and how it intersects with various disciplines such as improvisation, porn, ritual, storytelling, trans feminism, self-defense, and beyond.
+and how it relates to various disciplines such as improvisation, porn, ritual, storytelling, intersectional feminism, self-defense, and beyond.

 caucus /ˈkɑːkəs/ (noun) — a group of people who meet to discuss a particular issue or to work together for a shared, usually political goal.